dylannguyen2809/fictive/README.md

+1. description/intro to app
+2. images/video demo
+3. how to run (after git clone, how to run locally)

+5.
-# Getting Started with Create React App
+6. # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).